 Natural Forest Management

-In addition to their direct role in climate-change mitigation, sustainably managed forests contribute to mitigation indirectly when their products are used as substitutes for fossil fuels and other, more carbon-intensive products such as steel, aluminium and plastics.
+In addition to their direct role in climate change mitigation, sustainably managed forests contribute to mitigation indirectly when their products are used as substitutes for fossil fuels and other, more carbon-intensive products such as steel, aluminum and plastics.
 The promotion of low-carbon fuels and products is a cornerstone of green economic development.
-Fuelwood, charcoal and various other forms of renewable wood-based energy constitute the world’s most important source of bioenergy, providing around ten percent of the global primary energy supply in 2010, and this percentage could be increased significantly.
+Fuelwood, charcoal and various other forms of renewable wood-based energy constitute the world’s most important source of bioenergy.
 More than two billion people depend on wood energy for cooking and heating, mostly in developing countries.
 In parts of Africa, woodfuel – often the only domestically available and affordable source of energy – accounts for almost 90 percent of primary energy consumption.

 The carbon captured by trees from the atmosphere can be stored for decades in long-lived wood products such as construction timber and furniture; thus, a wood-based carbon pool exists outside forests in the form of finished wood products.
 While such products continue to store carbon, the forests from which they were harvested, if subject to SFM, regrow and thereby sequester additional carbon from the atmosphere.
 Increasing the use of wood in long-lived applications is therefore another strategy for climate-change mitigation and green economic development.